apache/incubator-graphar/docs/libraries/spark/examples.md

 ### Transform GAR files

-We provide an example in [TestGraphTransformer.scala](test-graph-transformer), which demonstrates how to conduct data transformation at the graph level.
-[TransformExample.scala](transformer-example) is another example for graph data conversion between different file types or different adjList types, which is implemented at the vertex/edge table level.
+We provide an example in [TestGraphTransformer.scala][test-graph-transformer], which demonstrates how to conduct data transformation at the graph level.
+[TransformExample.scala][transformer-example] is another example for graph data conversion between different file types or different adjList types, which is implemented at the vertex/edge table level.
 To do this, the original data is first loaded into a Spark DataFrame using the GraphAr Spark Reader.